-If Christ is the ultimate priority in your life, then chose a spouse with the same priority.
-It won’t guarantee a successful marriage, but the odds for success are so much greater.
-THAT makes all the difference!
+If Christ is the ultimate priority in your life, then choose a spouse with the same priority.